 The twists and turns of the Shotover River will give the client a view of the water in many startling colors, from deep blue to frothing white.
 It’s a scene that’s well worth a trip, but the river’s most famous offerings are high-speed jet-boat cruises that spin over the water.
 For more traditional thrills, opt for a whitewater rafting trip that lets travelers paddle along.

 Shotover River Extreme Jet Boat Ride from Queenstown

 Multiple daily departures and a relatively short jet-boat ride makes it easy to add this tour to an already busy schedule.

-An paddling trip is an active way to explore the beautiful river, and a post-paddle sauna is a welcome chance to soothe tired muscles.
+A paddling trip is an active way to explore the beautiful river, and a post-paddle sauna is a welcome chance to soothe tired muscles.

-Checking out the Remarkables from the water means unobstructed views.
+Checking out The Remarkables from the water means unobstructed views.
 Clients who take this catamaran cruise will get plenty of opportunities for great photos.

 This snowshoe tour offers a beginner-friendly way to get out in the snow, and the small-group format means that even first-time snowshoers will get plenty of help from the guide.

 Fiordland and Milford Sound

 Deep fjords stretch from the mountains to the Tasman Sea in one of the South Island’s most rugged and beautiful landscapes.
 Tours departing from Queenstown are available by coach and plane and both offer an amazing experience to take in the scenary.
 Overland tours offer up-close views of the mountains and lakes, while flights can take travelers into unspoiled wilderness that’s not visible from the road.
 At Milford Sound visitors should make sure to watch for fur seals and penguins on a scenic cruise to the end of the fjord.